 How to repay the loan

-Repaying the loan can be done using a dividend payment or salary to return the money to the company’s bank account.
+Repaying the loan can be done through a dividend payment or a salary payment to return the money to the company’s bank account.

 What happens if you can’t repay the loan?